WED, 24/08/2016 - 12:00

 The expansive 10,194sqm site coupled with its elevated position and low-rise surrounds allows Star Island to hold a very pronounced position along one of Melbourne's major northern transport corridors.

-Star Island.
-Image: Architeria Architects
+The Plenty Residences Image: Architeria Architects